-- Trabeculectomy and related fistulization procedures, with or without stents or drainage device (Ab externo implant: ExPRESS, Ab externo XEN [66183]; Trabeculectomy [66170,66172]; Tube Shunt: Ahmed, Baerveldt, Molteno [66179/66180] - a.
+- e.
+Ab interno implant (Xen 0449T/0450T)7 - i.
+Diagnosis of open angle glaucoma (regardless of stage)89confirmed by gonioscopy; and, - ii.
+When a trial of medical therapy (medication and laser therapy) has been unable to control intraocular pressure and reduce the risk for further optic nerve damage due to lack of efficacy, adherence, cognitive impairment, or coexisting ocular surface disease. - Trabeculectomy and related fistulization procedures, with or without stents or drainage device10 (Ab externo implant: ExPRESS,11 Ab externo XEN [66183];12 Trabeculectomy [66170,66172]; Tube Shunt: Ahmed,13 Baerveldt,14 Molteno15 [66179/66180]. - a.
 Diagnosis of glaucoma; and, - b.
-Maximum medical therapy (maximum topical therapy and if appropriate laser therapy) has been unable to control intraocular pressure and reduce the risk for further optic nerve damage due to lack of efficacy, compliance, or cognitive impairment.
+Maximum medical therapy (maximum topical therapy and if appropriate laser therapy)has been unable to control intraocular pressure and reduce the risk for further optic nerve damage due to lack of efficacy, adherence, or cognitive impairment.